pgarciacamou/redooks/README.md

 Bootstrapped with [Create React App](https://github.com/facebook/create-react-app) **using npm**.

-**NOTE:** this repo was opened only for https://github.com/reduxjs/react-redux/issues/1063.
+**NOTE:** this repo was made open source only for https://github.com/reduxjs/react-redux/issues/1063.
 This repo is just a POC, it is not a library, and it is not intended for any production environment.
 Use at your own risk.

 --------